skain183/website_fifa_saudi/README.md

-# FIFA World Cup 2034 – Progrmathon project
+# FIFA World Cup 2034 – Programathon project
 #Demo version
 ## Project Overview
 ## this is a demo project made by freashmans in cs managed to learn web dev in almost a week .
 a web-based fan guide for the FIFA World Cup 2034 hosted in Saudi Arabia.
-It provides visitors with key services such as match schedules, ticket booking, hotel recommendations, language tips, transportation guidance, and a smart chatbot assistant.
+It provides visitors with key services such as match schedules, ticket booking, hotel recommendations, language tips, transportation guidance, and a smart chatbot assistant .

 ---